 Earmarked Reserves - Earmarked reserves are created for specific purposes (legal/contractual requirement) that span financial years for which there is a definitive time frame.
-The council has a number of earmarked reserves and details of the main earmarked reserves can be found in the earmarked reserves below.
+The council has several earmarked reserves and details of the main earmarked reserves can be found in the earmarked reserves below.